The best MacBook for students: portable power at tempting prices

 Are MacBooks good for students?

 MacBooks are slim and light, putting them among the most portable laptops around for each size category.
 This is a big advantage for students who need to carry a laptop to class or to work in a library or other location.
-We also find Macs, and the operating system MacOS to be intuitive, user-friendly, and reliable.
+We also find Macs and MacOS to be intuitive, user-friendly, and reliable.
 That said, there are caveats.
 Not all programs are available for MacOS, so if you need a specific piece of software for your area of study, you should check its runs on MacOS.
 Macs are also not the best for gaming, although that's starting to change.

 Is a MacBook Pro or MacBook Air best for students?